rotorflight/rotorflight-firmware/docs/Governor.md

 # States

 The governor operates in multiple states.
-Each state is used for a specific purpose, and has its own parameters.
-Each state is entered when specific conditions are met.
+Each state represents a different scenario, with different functionality and different parameters.
+For example, `SPOOLING_UP`, `AUTOROTATION`, etc.

+The governor is automatically moving between the states, based on the Tx throttle channel behaviour, and the previous states.

 #### State `THROTTLE_OFF`

 The motor is turned off.
+The value `min_command` is sent to the ESC/servo.

 #### State `THROTTLE_IDLE`

-The throttle is below _handover_, and the motor is either off or running slow.
+The throttle is below _handover_, and the motor is either stopped or running slow.
 The input throttle is passed to the output, but change speed is limited by `gov_startup_time`.